 The surgery is performed on an outpatient basis under IV sedation.
 It is not painful after surgery.
 A slightly bulky bandage is worn for a week.
 Light protection is needed for six weeks after surgery.
 Exercise can be resumed three weeks after surgery.

-The inverted nipple correction procedure usually takes around a half hour per side.
-It does, however, depend on the degree of inversion.
-If it is only a minor correction, the operation can take as little as 15 minutes.
+The inverted nipple correction procedure usually takes around a 1 1/2 half hours total.
+If it is only a minor correction, the operation can take just an hour.

 No, the procedure itself is not painful.
 Before an inverted nipple procedure can take place, patients are given a local anesthetic.
 You may feel slight discomfort from the anesthetic, but you will not feel anything from the procedure.
 Be sure to consult the surgeon regarding the anesthesia before the operation begins.